Chart Color Schemes

 Recent residential development output has been above average within Pemulwuy when compared nationally

-New properties are constructed at an average value of $535,000, indicating a focus on the premium segment.
-In FY26, $13.5 million in commercial development approvals have been recorded, reflecting steady commercial investment activity.
-New development consists of 57% detached houses and 43% townhouses or apartments, marking a shift from the area's existing housing composition (currently 75% houses).
+New properties are constructed at an average value of $535,000, indicating a developer focus on the premium segment with upmarket properties.
+This year, $13.5 million in commercial development approvals have been recorded, suggesting steady commercial investment activity.
+New development consists of 57.0% detached houses and 43.0% townhouses or apartments, marking a notable shift from the area's existing housing composition (currently 75.0% houses).

-This suggests decreasing availability of developable sites and reflects changing lifestyles requiring more diverse housing options.
-With around 56 people per approval, Pemulwuy is considered a developing area.
-By 2041, it is projected to grow by approximately five residents.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+This reflects decreasing availability of developable sites and changing lifestyles requiring more diverse, affordable housing options.
+With around 56 people per approval, Pemulwuy is developing at a rate that should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+AreaSearch's latest quarterly estimate projects Pemulwuy to grow by 76 residents through to 2041.

 Frequently Asked Questions - Development